Jira Advanced Roadmaps vs Timeline: Your Complete Guide

 Marketplace Apps: Best Option for Roadmaps with Milestones, Time Tracking, and more

-If Jira’s built-in roadmaps lack of a Milestones feature is a deal breaker for you, or you need added functionality like time tracking, you’ll want to seek out add-ons in Jira’s Marketplace.
+If not having a milestones feature in your Jira roadmap is a deal breaker for you, or you need added functionality like time tracking, you’ll want to seek out add-ons in Jira’s Marketplace.

 These add-ons are just that: add-ons to your Jira functionality that can help bolster the functionality of your roadmaps.